SouthGreenPlatform/culebrONT/docs/source/ABOUT.rst

    * Assemblytics: compares structural variations of assemblies versus a reference genome
    * KAT: explores k-mers frequencies and checks for possible contamination
    * Samtools flagstats: calculates remapping stats using Illumina reads over assemblies
-   * Mauve: allows multiple alignment of several assembles (for small genome only).
+   * Mauve: allows multiple alignment of several assembles (for small genome only)
+   * Merqury: Evaluate assembly quality with the the k-mer spectrum of an illumina read set

 .. danger::
    Please, activate Mauve only for small genomes.